plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Br.
 Nhat Vu:*** After living alone for the last 20 years, I have to admit that the first year in a dormitory with seven people has been more than challenging.
 The noise, the rhythm, the feeling of not having my own refuge space — I had to unlearn and relearn everything.
 It is a good practice for my individualistic mindset.
 On the upside, sharing resources and being able to take refuge in the sangha is quite a relief and brings me joy.

-***Newsletter team:*** We felt touched to hear from your families and friends who came for the ordination.
+***Editorial team:*** We felt touched to hear from your families and friends who came for the ordination.
 How has being with your family been for you?
 Are there things that have changed in how you respond in family situations?

 ***Br.
 Nhat Xuan:*** I can share about the relationship with my blood brother.
 I am 22, he is 25.
 We grew up sharing the same room and are quite close to each other, but it has not always been easy.
 I noticed over the last years practicing in the Plum Village tradition that my expectations for him diminished, e.g. wanting him to be or to do what seems right to me.
 I think these expectations make me suffer.
 Having less expectations really helps our relationship be enjoyable.
 I don’t want to wait ten years to enjoy a moment with my blood brother in the present moment.